 “Don’t cremate me, don’t cremate me, don’t cremate me”.

 Now getting back to the point Moffat’s Daleks similarly never just zap you.
 This was something that angered a lot of fans as at first it appeared that the Daleks in Moffat’s time never killed anyone.
-Indeed they only actually kill two people on screen in 3 seasons.
-Compare that to how many people get killed in the Davies era and three years and well lets say its more in one scene!
+They actually kill just two people on screen in 3 seasons.

 However what the Moffat era Daleks actually do to you is actually more horrific.

 In “Asylum of the Daleks” they bring the woman they actually use to capture the Doctor back to life for a few moments.
 As the Doctor himself tells her she is a trap and she doesn’t even know it.
 She still thinks her daughter is alive in the Dalek camps.
-Her daughter most likely died years, even decades ago, but she is unaware of that she has been given life again for a few moments and still thinks there is a chance for her daughter.
-Then however when she is told the horrifying truth she has a few moments to realise before she dies and becomes their servant yet again.
+Her daughter most likely died years, even decades ago, but she still thinks there is a chance for her daughter.
+Then however when she is told the horrifying truth, she has a few seconds to realise and regain her memories, before she dies and becomes their servant yet again.

-She will die over and over and over each time realising just before she dies the horrible cycle she is trapped in, only to forget it when she is brought back the next time and then realise it again just before she dies yet again.
+She will die over and over and over for decades more to come.
+Each time she will realise just before she dies the horrible cycle she is trapped in, only to forget it when she is brought back the next time, and then realise it again just before she dies yet again.

 Like I said before I’d rather they just shoot me.

 Then there is the fate the Daleks inflict on Tasha Lem.
 They break their way into the Papal Mainframe and capture Tasha.
 They need information from her.
-Now they could have just extracted the information from her mind which they later do after she has died, but first they decide to torture her to death many times and then revive her corpse so that they can torture her to death again.
+They could have just extracted the information from her mind (which they later do after she has died,) but first they decide to torture her to death many times ,and then revive her corpse so that they can torture her to death again.

 “She would have died before telling you”